dtao/PhilosopherDeveloper/app/views/posts/universe-is-a-one-way-function.markdown

 Most of my acquaintances with a modest amount of scientific knowledge, of course, dismissed Steorn from the very start.
 What the company claims to do violates a known law of physics, they argued; therefore it is impossible; therefore they are either lying or confused.
 Personally, I never did and probably never will fully sympathize with this attitude.
 While I agree that Steorn probably do not have what they have claimed (and I certainly have no intention of arguing with the laws of thermodynamics!), I disagree with the premise that we can be *so sure* of things like this that we are justified in rejecting them immediately.

 This is actually the same topic I covered in [my very first post on this blog](http://philosopherdeveloper.wordpress.com/2009/12/19/the-myth-of-the-myth-of-perpetual-motion/).
 But it's something I feel quite strongly about, so I'll probably write about it again, and again, until I'm satisfied I've fully covered the topic in the way I want (i.e., never).
-This time around, I want to relate my skepticism\* in these sorts of matters to the concept of *one-way-functions*--a mathematical term that I'll define later in this post.
+This time around, I want to relate my skepticism[^skepticism] in these sorts of matters to the concept of *one-way-functions*--a mathematical term that I'll define later in this post.
 But first, I'll start with a simple problem.

 Recognizing patterns
 --------------------